mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 First, follow [these instructions](./vscode.md) to set up VS Code to run on a compute node.

-Open a Jupyter notebook and click the top right button to select a kernel.
+Open a Jupyter notebook and click the top-right button to select a kernel.
 You can select "Python Environments" for any Conda environments or "Jupyter Kernel" to find Julia or R environments.
 If you have installed R with Conda, you can find your Conda environment under "Jupyter Kernel." `jupyterlab` must be